Best Credit Cards in

 Pakistan 2026

 We checked official bank fee schedules so you don’t have to.
-Real fees, real rewards, verified eligibility — from 8 major banks.
+Real fees, real rewards, verified eligibility — 8 major banks.

 Top Credit Cards — Compared

 Verified annual fees & charges from official 2025–2026 bank documents.
-Ranked by overall value.

-- Priority Pass / lounge access at select airports
+- Lounge access at select airports

-- HBL Installment Plan (HIP) available
+- HBL Installment Plan (0% markup)

-- Comprehensive travel & purchase insurance
+- Travel & purchase insurance

 - Supplementary card: Rs.
-11,000/year
+11,000/yr

-- Islamic / Shariah-compliant — No
+- Not Islamic / Shariah-compliant

 - LoungeKey: 1,000+ global airport lounges